 Post-Acute Care is provided to patients after an acute hospital stay.
 There are many types of post-acute care settings for patients to receive continued care such as long-term care hospitals, inpatient rehabilitation facilities, skilled nursing facilities (SNFs) and home health or residential agencies.
 Partners Population Health post-acute care programs are focused on leveraging Skilled Nursing Facilities (SNFs).
 Skilled Nursing Facilities provide short-term care for patients recovering from an illness or injury who require skilled nursing and/or skilled rehabilitation services.
 Once patients are medically stable, no longer need to be in the hospital, and meet admission criteria, they may transition to a SNF to continue their recovery under continued professional care.
-A typical stay at the SNF is approximately 1-2 weeks.
 There are a wide range of rehabilitation and medical services offered at SNFs that are tailored to meet each patient’s needs.

 The Skilled Nursing Facility (SNF) Transitional Care Management program aims to optimize SNF utilization for the Medicare Accountable Care Organization (ACO) population through use of an evidence-based decision support tool and Transitional Care Managers.
 Patient functional status information is put into the tool which uses data to predict the ideal post-acute care setting for the patient.
 The tool also provides an expected length of stay, anticipated therapy needs, estimated functional improvement, and readmission risk for the patient.
 Our providers and SNF Transitional Care Managers use this data to create personalized and patient centered care plans for our patients.
 The Transitional Care Manager works closely with the Skilled Nursing Facility care team to ensure high quality and efficient post-acute care.
 This collaboration results in improved functional gains for the patients.
 The goal of the Skilled Nursing Facility Transitional Care program is to achieve quality post-acute outcomes for our patients, and decrease unnecessary SNF utilization and practice variation by using proven evidenced-based technology.
 This program has been proven to reduce the number of days patients spend at the Skilled Nursing Facility.
 On average, Transitional Care Management patients had a four-day shorter length of stay at the Skilled Nursing Facility.
 Participating patients have successfully meet their goals and are not more likely to be readmitted to the hospital—patients have similar 30-day readmission rates to patients not enrolled in the program.